varunk131/AI-Builder-Decision-Analyst/README.md

 MIT — Clone it, share it but not forking since continuously updated

+## Disclaimer

+All decision data in the templates is fictional and anonymized.
+The entries are examples to show how the journal and audit work.
+Replace them with your own decisions to get real value from the LEARN layer.

 ---

 **Built by [Varun Kulkarni](https://www.linkedin.com/in/varun-kulkarni/) — AI Product Manager building tools that make PMs sharper, not lazier.**